 Again, you will submit these ONLY if you are selected for an interview.

-If you are awarded an ESU TLab Fellowship by ESU Atlanta Branch, you will then need to complete the British institution's application form, provide all their required supporting documents for consideration and send by their respective due date (February 22, 2018 for University of Oxford and Shakespeare's Globe; March 9, 2018 for the University of Edinburgh Programs): ESU National Headquarters at TLab@esuus.org or TLab, 144 East 39th Street, New York NY 10016.
+If you are awarded an ESU TLab Fellowship by the ESU Atlanta Branch, you will then need to complete the British institution's application form, provide all their required supporting documents for consideration and send by their respective due date to: ESU National Headquarters at TLab@esuus.org or The English-Speaking Union, 144 East 39th Street, New York, NY 10016.